placeAtlas/atlas-2022/README.md

 # The Place Atlas
 The /r/place Atlas is a project aiming to catalog all the artworks created during Reddit's /r/place event.
-This project was created by Ronald Rytz and is licensed under the GNU Affero General Public License v3.0.
+This project was created by Roland Rytz and is licensed under the GNU Affero General Public License v3.0.

 ---